MrDiagnose/MrDiagnose/README.md

 - 👋 Hi, I’m @MrDiagnose
 - 👀 I’m interested in ...creative stuff.
-- 🌱 I’m currently learning ...whatever I get a hold of.
+- 🌱 I’m currently learning ...whatever I can get hold of.
 - 💞️ I’m looking to collaborate on ...game development
 - 📫 How to reach me ...